brennanbrown/old-blog/_posts/2020-02-06-goal-failure.md

 Because I didn’t sign the <a href="https://blog.beeminder.com/legit/" target="_blank" rel="noreferrer noopener">weasel contract</a> (what real weasel would be honest enough to?), whenever I _did_ forget to update these data points and derail, I would feel a wave of shameful guilt, and e-mail a gut-wrenching note to Beeminder insisting I was sick, or my Internet was out to avoid facing the punishment.
 It took me a long time of continuing this behavior before I eventually archived all of my goals, with all of their inflated and fake data history months later.

 Of course, the simple solution here is to be honest and play fairly.
 This behaviour is mind-boggling counterproductive and I have no idea how or why I acted so absurdly for so long, looking back at it.
-You gain **nothing** if you convince yourself that completing something based on a technicality means you actually completed it.
+You gain <b>nothing</b> if you convince yourself that completing something based on a technicality means you actually completed it.

 The sooner you accept the way that things really are, the easier it will be to figure out how to move on from that point.
 Surfing a wave of complacency will only get you so far, the ride will eventually end.
 Coasting on mediocrity and pretending things are fine is far worse than confronting the fact you are a loser and a failure.

 Don’t let yourself get lured into the harmful easy stuff because of the arising boiling frog conundrum, which makes it seem far more tempting than both admitting failure or doing the hard work you promised yourself you would.

 <figure class="wp-block-image alignwide size-large"><img src="https://miro.medium.com/max/3840/1*h1x73zFNG8ILaGWvZE-VCQ.jpeg"> <figcaption>The Never-ending Quest for Meaningfulness | <a href="https://commons.wikimedia.org/wiki/File:Meditation_(7912377858).jpg" target="_blank" rel="noreferrer noopener">Source</a></figcaption></figure>